Indonesia: economic and political overview | Octagona Ltd.

 – Persistence of significant social inequalities;

-- Lack of modern infrastructure (need for USD 100 billion for the next few years).
+– Lack of modern infrastructure (need for 100 billion USD in the coming years).

-Italian exports target the upper-middle segment of the population and mainly concern the instrumental mechanics sector followed at a long distance by metal products, electrotechnical and electronic products, chemicals, means of transport, leather and footwear; Italian imports, which are concentrated toward the lower segment, mainly concern raw materials (vegetable oils, hard coal, natural rubber).
+Italian exports are directed toward the upper-middle segment of the population and mainly concern the instrumental mechanics sector followed at a long distance by metal products, electrical and electronic products, chemicals, means of transport, leather and footwear; Italian imports, which are concentrated toward the lower segment, concern raw materials in particular (vegetable oils, hard coal, natural rubber).
 The most interesting opportunities for made in Italy concern the sectors of fashion, motor vehicles and motorcycles, food and beverages, consumer goods and mechanics.

 There are, however, doubts regarding the possibility of actual growth and resilience of the Indonesian economy, but all analyses converge in any case toward a very positive assessment that induces optimism.
 In particular, the lack of infrastructure is a major obstacle that can turn into a very good chance: the government has already launched a program to expand, modernize and restructure the sector.
 The banking sector also looks solid and reliable (it is practically in Chinese hands) and there is no religious pressure that can limit it.